DonaldWhyte/mocking-in-rust-using-double/contents.md

     * easy to change

 [NEXT]
-## Solution: Use Test fble
+## Solution: Use Test Double

 ![stunt_double](images/brad_double_small.jpg)

 [NEXT]
+Term originates from a notion of a _"stunt double"_ in films.

-A **test double** is an object or function substituted for a "real" (production ready) object during testing.
+A **test double** is an object or function substituted for a "real" (production ready) code during testing.

 Should appear exactly the same as a **"real"** production instance to its clients (collaborators).

-Term originates from a notion of a _"stunt double"_ in films.

 _note_
 This is how we eliminate these unwanted dependencies from our tests.